-This Policy prohibits all forms of sex/gender-based harassment, sexual violence, sexual exploitation, relationship violence and stalking involving University students.
+This Policy prohibits all forms of sex/gender-based harassment, sexual violence, sexual exploitation, relationship violence and stalking in the University’s programs and activities.
 Unless explicitly stated otherwise, conduct prohibited under this Policy can be committed by people of any gender, between individuals of the same or different genders; between strangers or acquaintances; and between people involved in intimate and/or sexual relationships with one another.

 Alcohol consumption and/or drug use does not constitute a mitigating factor when it contributes to violations of this Policy.

-Sexual Harassment: Unwelcome verbal, nonverbal, or physical conduct which is directed at an individual based on gender that is sufficiently severe, persistent, or pervasive to have the effect of unreasonably interfering with, denying, or limiting an individual’s work, education, or living conditions OR use of a position of authority to engage in unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature when (i) an individual’s employment or education is conditioned (either explicitly or implicitly) upon submission to such conduct; or (ii) decisions affecting one’s education or employment are based upon submission to or rejection of such conduct.
+Sexual Harassment: Unwelcome verbal, nonverbal, or physical conduct based on sex/gender which is sufficiently severe, persistent, or pervasive to have the effect of creating a hostile environment by unreasonably interfering with, denying, or limiting an individual’s work, education, or living conditions OR use of a position of authority to engage in unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature when (i)an individual’s employment or education is conditioned (either explicitly or implicitly) upon submission to such conduct; or (ii)decisions affecting one’s education or employment are based upon submission to or rejection of such conduct.
+Sexual Harassment is a broad term that includes:

 Sexual Assault: Actual or attempted sexual touching or Sexual Intercourse without Consent.